-3. Fingerprint-based criminal history obtained.
-A person employed by the department or a person who is employed by a department contractor or subcontractor shall consent to and have the person's fingerprints taken.
-A person who may be offered employment by the department or by a department contractor or subcontractor shall consent to and have the person's fingerprints taken prior to being employed by the department or by a department contractor or subcontractor.
-The State Police shall take or cause to be taken the fingerprints of a person who has consented under this subsection and shall forward the fingerprints to the Department of Public Safety so that the Department of Public Safety may conduct a state and national criminal history record check on the person.
+- 3. Fingerprint-based criminal history obtained.
+A staff member shall consent to and have the staff member's fingerprints taken.
+The State Police shall take or cause to be taken the fingerprints of a staff member who has consented under this subsection and shall forward the fingerprints to the Department of Public Safety so that the Department of Public Safety may conduct a state and national criminal history record check on the person.
 The Department of Public Safety shall forward the results obtained to the department.
-The fee charged to the department by the State Police must be consistent with the fee charged to executive branch agencies receiving similar services.
+The State Police shall assess a fee set annually by the Department of Public Safety to be paid by the children's residential care facility, emergency children's shelter, shelter for homeless children or transitional living program or the staff member for each criminal history record check required to be performed under this section.
 Except for the portion of the payment that constitutes the processing fee charged by the Federal Bureau of Investigation, all money received by the State Police under this subsection must be paid to the Treasurer of State, who shall apply the money to the expenses of administration of this section by the Department of Public Safety.

-4. Updates to information.
-The department may request a subsequent criminal history record check under subsection 3 on an employee, a person who has been offered employment by the department, an employee of a department contractor or subcontractor or a person who has been offered employment by a department contractor or subcontractor as the department determines appropriate, including continuous notifications of updated criminal history record information if a service providing notifications of updated criminal history record information becomes available.
+[PL 2023, c.
+39, §3 (AMD).] - 4.
+Updates to information.
+The department may request a subsequent criminal history record check under subsection 3 on a staff member as the department determines appropriate, including continuous notifications of updated criminal history record information if a service providing notifications of updated criminal history record information becomes available.
 [PL 2019, c.
-402, §1 (NEW).]

-5. Confidentiality.
+399, §1 (NEW).] - 5.
+Confidentiality.
 Information obtained pursuant to this section is confidential and may not be disseminated for purposes other than as provided in subsections 6 and 7.
 [PL 2019, c.
-402, §1 (NEW).]
+399, §1 (NEW).]

-6. Use of information obtained.
-Criminal history record information obtained pursuant to this section may be used by the department for employment purposes to screen an employee, a person who may be offered employment by the department, an employee of a department contractor or subcontractor or a person who may be offered employment by a department contractor or subcontractor.
+- 6. Use of information obtained.
+Criminal history record information obtained pursuant to this section may be used by the department for employment purposes to screen a staff member.
 The subject of any criminal history record check under subsection 3 may contest any negative decision made by the department based upon the information received pursuant to the criminal history record check.

-7. Person's access to information obtained.
+[PL 2019, c.
+399, §1 (NEW).] - 7.
+Person's access to information obtained.
 A person subject to a criminal history record check pursuant to subsection 3 must be notified each time a criminal history record check is performed on the person.
 A person subject to a criminal history record check under subsection 3 may inspect and review the criminal history record information pursuant to Title 16, section 709 and obtain federal information obtained pursuant to the criminal history record check by following the procedures outlined in 28 Code of Federal Regulations, Sections 16.32 and 16.33.

-8. Right of subject to remove fingerprints from record.
+[PL 2019, c.
+399, §1 (NEW).] - 8.
+Right of subject to remove fingerprints from record.
 Upon request from a person subject to a criminal history record check pursuant to subsection 3, the Department of Public Safety shall remove the person's fingerprints from the Department of Public Safety's records and provide written confirmation of the removal to the person.